 7. Compare Macros and Sodium!

-If you are following a meal plan, then search the menu for nutrition information.
-Look for items that are lower in calories, saturated fat, and sodium.
+If you are following a meal plan, search the menu for nutrition information.
+Look for lower calories, saturated fat, and sodium items.
 Check with the server if the information isn’t on the menu.
 Go to http://www.FDA.gov for more information.

 9. Eating Whole Grains